 The reason for deviating from the shareholders' pre-emption rights is to spread ownership in the Company through a listing of the Company's stock on NASDAQ OMX Stockholm or, should such a need arise, to strengthen the Company's financial position.
-Decisions supported by said authorization shall comprise a maximum of 2,500,000 shares in new share issues, in the exercising of stock options, and/or the conversion of convertibles, corresponding to approximately 9.7 percent of the number of shares and votes outstanding at that time.
+Decisions supported by said authorization shall comprise a maximum of 3,100,000 shares in new share issues, in the exercising of stock options, and/or the conversion of convertibles, corresponding to approximately 9.2 percent of the number of shares and votes outstanding at that time.
 Cash issues or set-off issues conducted with deviation from the shareholders' pre-emption rights may only be carried out at a price equal to the market value of the share, stock option, or convertible and on the basis of any altered terms the Board may deem necessary in order to complete the issue.

 In the case of issues invoking shareholders' pre-emption rights, the Board decides on the price.
 The authorization encompasses the right to decide on cash issues and set-off issues and otherwise in compliance with the conditions stipulated in Chapter 2, Section 5, Paragraph 2, Items 2, 3, and 5 of the Swedish Companies Act.

-Lars Röckert, Anders Persson and Mats Warstedt were re-elected as directors, while Jan Samuelson was elected as a new director.
-Lars Röckert was elected as the new Chairman of the Board.
-The 2011 AGM resolved that directors' fees shall be payable in the amount of SEK 275,000 to the Chairman of the Board and SEK 125,000 to each of the other directors.
+Lars Röckert, Anders Persson, Mats Warstedt and Jan Samuelson were re-elected as directors, while Lage Jonason was elected as a new director.
+Lars Röckert was elected Chairman of the Board.
+The AGM resolved that directors' fees shall be payable in the amount of SEK 275,000 to the Chairman of the Board and SEK 125,000 to each of the other directors.
 The AGM also resolved that fees shall be payable to the auditor in accordance with an approved invoice and decided on guidelines for compensation of the CEO and other senior executives.
 Further, the AGM adopted a set of instructions for the Nominating Committee.

-ANNUAL GENERAL MEETING 2012
+2013 ANNUAL GENERAL MEETING

-The 2012 AGM will be held at 13:00 on Tuesday 29th of May at the premises of Erik Penser Bankaktiebolag at Biblioteksgatan 9 in Stockholm.
-Notice of the AGM can be found on INVISIO Communications' website www.invisiocommunications.com.
+The 2013 AGM will be held at 13:00 on Wednesday, April 24, 2013 at the premises of Advokatfirman Westermark Anjou AB at Sergels Torg 12 in Stockholm.
+Notice of the AGM can be found on the INVISIO Communications website www.invisio.com.

-Nominating committee
+Nominating Committee

-A nominating committee shall be appointed and shall work during the time until a new nominating committee has been appointed on the drafting and presentation of recommendations to the shareholders at the AGM regarding the number of directors, election of directors, the Chairman of the Board and, where applicable, the auditor, as well as on the fees to be paid to the Board of Directors and auditor and other matters that may be incumbent upon a nominating committee pursuant to the Swedish Code of Corporate Governance.
+A Nominating Committee shall be appointed and shall work during the time until a new Nominating Committee has been appointed on the drafting and presentation of recommendations to the shareholders at the AGM regarding the number of directors, election of directors, the Chairman of the Board and the auditor, as well as on the fees to be paid to the Board of Directors and auditor and other matters that may be incumbent upon a Nominating Committee pursuant to the Swedish Code of Corporate Governance.

-The Nominating Committee shall consist of four members, who shall be appointed as follows:
+The Nominating Committee shall consist of three to four members, who shall be appointed as follows: